 - District of Columbia

 Remember that recouping your costs after an accident depends on state laws and the car insurance coverage on your and the other driver's policies.

 Typically, when you file a claim, an insurance adjuster is assigned to your claim.
 The adjuster will gather details about the accident.
 This may include reviewing the police report, interviewing involved parties and assessing photos of damage.
 Based on their review, the adjuster works with the insurer to determine who's at fault for the accident.

-Your car accident claim may be paid in a number of ways, depending on your insurer and who is at fault.
+Your car accident claim may be paid by your own insurer or by the other party's insurer, depending on who is at fault.
 Your insurer may pay part of your claim, based on the coverage you have on your own auto insurance policy.
-Or, you may get a claim payment from the other driver's insurer.
+Or you may get a claim payment from the other driver's insurer.